OCamlPro/owi/README.md

 If you want to run the file as a [reference test suite script], you can use the `script` command instead of the `run` one.
 This will allow you to add constructs like assertions and will also link the [spectest module], which provides function for e.g. printing.

-If you're interested in the library part of owi, here's how to get started:
+If you're interested in the library part of Owi, here's how to get started:

 ```ocaml
 # open Owi;;